-- 1. Letter of application including professional goals. - 2.
-Current resume. - Three letters of reference providing professional support from educational superiors and/or former employers. - Documentation of three years minimum of "successful teaching experience" as defined by the State Department of Education.
-Contact the Coordinator for Graduate Programs in Education for more information. - 5.
-Successful interview with the EDAS Admission Board.
+- 1. Letter of application including professional goals. - Current resumé. - 3.
+Three letters of reference providing professional support from educational superiors and/or former employees. - 4.
+Documentation of three years minium of "successful teaching experience" as defined by the State Department of Education.
+Contact the Coordinator for Graduate Programs in Education for more information.